 — Aidan Sweeney (@sweeney_aidan) July 4, 2018

-And a rising star is Phibsborough.
+And a rising star is the suburb of Phibsborough.
 Dubliners know where it is, but you generally won’t find it in the guidebooks published before 2015 at least.
 These days, the Northside suburb is getting traction.
-Time Out Magazine recently put the sleepy suburb in the top 50 coolest neighbourhoods in the world.
+Time Out Magazine recently put the sleepy suburb in the top 50 coolest neighborhoods in the world.
 Yep, in the world.
 Hard to believe.
 I grew up near Phibsboro (Phibsborough’s pseudonym) and to be frank, it wasn’t the kind of place I’d be interested in hanging out in.
 But that’s what happens when an area gets hipsterfied (the precursor to gentrification).
 There are cool pubs, cool cafes, and trendy yoga studios in the area.
 I love the Two Boys Brew Cafe on the North Circular Road.
-Excellent coffee, standing desks (sort of) with the Macbook brigade and a clientele with the regulation side-shaved head and waistcoat.
+Excellent coffee and popular with the Macbook brigade and clients sporting the regulation side-shaved head and waistcoat.
 Across the road, you’ll find YogaHub, where trendy people limber up.
-Another good spot (I’ve been there many times) to meet the local and travelling hipsters.
+Another good spot (I’ve been there many times) to meet the local and traveling hipsters.
 The Back Page pub and McGowan’s pub are Phisboro institutions at this stage.
 Worth a look.

 A place that’s as much about the local characters as it is about its historical connections, it’s great to see the world taking note of this “Dublin 7 hipster heaven”! https://t.co/Q1mUGKUgXa #dublin #phibsborough